survivejs/react-book/manuscript/04_implementing_notes.md

 If we keep on growing `App` like this we'll end up in trouble soon.
 Currently `App` deals with too many concerns.
 It shouldn't have to know what `Notes` look like.
 That's a perfect candidate for a component.
 As earlier, we'll want something that will accept a prop, say `items`, and is able to render them in a list.
 We already have logic for that in `App`.
 It needs to be moved out.

 T> Recognizing components is an important skill when working with React.
 There's small overhead to creating them and it allows you to model your problems in exact terms.
-At high level you will just worry about layout and connecting data.
-As you go lower in the architecture you start to see more concrete structures.
+At higher levels, you will just worry about layout and connecting data.
+As you go lower in the architecture, you start to see more concrete structures.

 A good first step towards a neater `App` is to define `Notes`.
 It will rely on the rendering logic we already set up.
 We are just moving it to a component of its own.
 Specifically we'll want to perform `<Notes items={notes} />` at `render()` method of `App`.
 That's just nice.